Vulgar Display of Power: Recording and production

+Pantera's 1990 major label debut, Cowboys from Hell, demonstrated a change in the band's musical direction, from their 1980s material influenced by hard rock and glam metal bands like Van Halen and Kiss to resembling bands like Slayer, Metallica, and Black Sabbath.

-In 1991, Pantera returned to Pantego Sound Studio to record their second release under Atco, Vulgar Display of Power.
+In 1991, Pantera returned to Pantego Sound Studio to record Vulgar Display of Power, their second release under Atco.
 The album was produced by Terry Date, who specializes in the rock and metal genres and had worked with the band on Cowboys from Hell.
 Date also went on to produce the band's following two albums, Far Beyond Driven (1994) and The Great Southern Trendkill (1996).
 Before Date came in to work on the album, the band had demoed three tracks, "A New Level", "Regular People (Conceit)" and "No Good (Attack the Radical)".
-The rest of the songs were written in the studio with little preproduction and demoing.
+The rest of the songs were written in the studio with little preproduction or demoing.

-After being in the studio for two months, Pantera were invited to open for Metallica and AC/DC at the 1991 Monsters of Rock free concert in Moscow, Russia's Tushino airfield on September 28, 1991.
+After being in the studio for two months, Pantera were invited to open for Metallica and AC/DC at the 1991 Monsters of Rock free concert in Moscow's Tushino airfield on September 28, 1991.
 The band then returned to the studio to continue work on the album.
-They travelled to New York City to master the album at Masterdisk.
-Although guitarist Darrell Abbott was credited on the album with nickname "Diamond Darrell", during the recording of the album he had dropped that nickname and assumed "Dimebag Darrell", and bassist Rex Brown dropped the pseudonym "Rexx Rocker".
+They travelled to New York City to have it mastered at Masterdisk.
+Although guitarist Darrell Abbott was credited on the album with nickname "Diamond Darrell", during the recording of the album he had dropped that nickname and assumed "Dimebag Darrell" instead, and bassist Rex Brown dropped the pseudonym "Rexx Rocker".

 Musical style and lyrics

 Drummer Vinnie Paul said that Cowboys from Hell was really close to the "definitive Pantera sound".
-When Metallica released their self titled album in 1991, Pantera considered it a letdown to fans because they believed Metallica abandoned the thrash metal sound heard in previous albums.
-Pantera felt they had an opportunity and a gap to fill; they wanted to make the heaviest record of all time.
+When Metallica released their self titled album in 1991, Pantera considered it a letdown to fans because they believed Metallica abandoned the thrash metal sound heard on previous albums.
+In turn, Pantera felt they had an opportunity to fill a gap; they set out to make the heaviest record of all time.

-The riff for "Walk" is played in a time signature of 12/8.
-Darrell had played the riff during a soundcheck while Pantera was touring for Cowboys from Hell and the rest of the band loved it.
+Darrell had played the riff for "Walk" during a soundcheck while Pantera was touring for Cowboys from Hell and the rest of the band loved it.
 Following this tour, the band returned home and found that some friends thought that rock stardom had gone to their heads.
-The lyrics for the song were inspired from these people's attitude toward the band; Anselmo's message to them was, "Take your fucking attitude and take a fuckin' walk with that.
+The lyrics for the song were inspired from these people's attitude toward the band; Phil Anselmo's message to them was, "Take your fucking attitude and take a fuckin' walk with that.
 Keep that shit away from me."